OPEnSLab-OSU/Loom/WiFi-Motes/LOOM_WiFi_Template/ReadMe.md

 ## Channels

 The LOOM library and associated Max/MSP processors are designed to use channel based interfaces by default.
-Channel interfaces abstract device instance number, UDP port, and IP address into a single letter A, B, C ...
-H.
+Channel interfaces abstract device instance number, UDP port, and IP address into a single letter A, B, C, … H.

 ### Implementation
 A common port is used for the communication of device settings, in order to allow the Max patches to communicate with devices in a consistent manner if the instance number, UDP port, or IP address are unknown.

-**Common Port:**
+**Common Port:** 9440

-9440

 **Device Unique Channnel Data:**